bevacqua/campaign-mailgun/README.md

 ## `options.authority`

-your domain's origin for relative links.
+your domain's origin for relative links. can also be provided on `client.send` calls.

 # license